CKpancake/CKpancake/README.md

-## Hi My name is Nop at you can see on my profile
+## Hi, My name is Nop, as you can see on my profile.
 ## I`m currently learning Web dev (odin project) and rust (Youtube) on my own
 ## i also know basic of python because i am in school Gifted Computer track
 ## How to reach me: Email nop.ckpancake@gmail.com IG https://www.instagram.com/c00kiepancake/